 The three ways that people can create a summertime are through meditation, by tightly controlling their environment so that nothing stressful is present, or via distraction.
 The first two of these actions are great when you want to find your center, checking inwardly to discover who you are and what your purpose is.
 Sometimes, though, people get too caught up in being at peace.
 It’s like walking along the path of the Journey to Wholeness and then laying down under a nice tree to nap for a few months or a few years or more.

 If you meditate because you want to be peaceful instead of because you want to heal your wounds, your trauma energy will be suppressed.
 You no longer feel angry, yet something is missing.
 People will describe you as “airy” or “airy-fairy” because you are very soft and ungrounded.
 Your higher chakras are open, but your lower ones are not.
 You’re missing out on the fullness of life in all its vibrancy.
 And… unconsciously, your traumas are still affecting your life even though you may not feel stressed.
 For instance, how much money is in the bank account?
 How is your relationship with your children?
-How passionate is your love life, or do you even have one?
+Do you have a passionate love life?

 A very tightly controlled life has most of the stress-inducers removed.
 The classic example is a monastery.
 This life may be peaceful, but it lacks excitement.
 Sameness is safety, but that’s not why we were born.
 All of us have some elements of safety through our routines, such as going to the same job every day or avoiding contact with someone that you don’t get along with.